patternfly/patternfly-elements/elements/pfe-card/README.md

 ## Variables
 There are several powerful variables available to hook into and override default styles.

-- Background color: Though using the `pfe-color` attribute is strongly recommended when setting the background color for the band, you can also use completely custom colors by updating the `--pfe-card--BackgroundColor` variable.
-If you update this value manually, you should also update the `--pfe-broadcasted--text`, `--pfe-broadcasted--link`[--visited, --hover, --focus] at the same time so that the text and links rendered on this background color show up correctly.
+- **Background color**: Though using the `pfe-color` attribute is strongly recommended when setting the background color for the band, you can also use completely custom colors by updating the `--pfe-band--BackgroundColor` variable.
+If you update this value manually, you should also update the `--theme` context variable to invoke the right theme on it and it's child elements.
+Supported themes include: `light`, `dark`, and `saturated`.
-- Background position: This is designed for use with the `pfe-img-src` attribute to allow you to align your background image.
+- **Background position**: This is designed for use with the `pfe-img-src` attribute to allow you to align your background image.
 Default value is `center center`. **Variable name:** `--pfe-card--BackgroundPosition`.
-- Border: This allows the customization of a border around the entire container.
+- **Border**: This allows the customization of a border around the entire container.
 There is a variable for the entire border shorthand (transparent by default) or you can hook into the individual properties. **Variable name:** `--pfe-card--BorderRadius` and `--pfe-card--Border` or `--pfe-card--BorderWeight`, `--pfe-card--BorderStyle`, `--pfe-card--BorderColor`.
-- Padding: You can customize the padding around the outside of the card container by connecting to either the shortcut padding variable or just one or more of the individual padding regions. **Variable names:** `--pfe-card--Padding` or `--pfe-card--PaddingTop`, `--pfe-card--PaddingRight`, `--pfe-card--PaddingBottom`, `--pfe-card--PaddingLeft`.
+- **Padding**: You can customize the padding around the outside of the card container by connecting to either the shortcut padding variable or just one or more of the individual padding regions. **Variable names:** `--pfe-card--Padding` or `--pfe-card--PaddingTop`, `--pfe-card--PaddingRight`, `--pfe-card--PaddingBottom`, `--pfe-card--PaddingLeft`.

 ## Test